qxsch/ScreenResolution/README.md

 # ScreenResolution
 Show, Update ScreenResolution with powershell or cmd.

-The key feature is to allow a different screen resolution for each user (depending on their usage).
-The saved screen resolution will be automatically restore at logon time.
+**The key feature allows a different screen resolution for each user (depending on their usage).
+The user's saved screen resolution will be automatically restore at logon time.**

 Features: